cxmcc/tf_aws_ec2_auto_recovery/README.md

 Alternatives
 - When static IP (EIP) is not needed, ELB with auto scaling group should be considered

+### Components
+`aws_eip.eip`: an EIP to be assigned to the EC2 instance `aws_instance.instance`: the EC2 instance `aws_cloudwatch_metric_alarm.auto_recovery_alarm`: the Cloudwatch alarm to trigger EC2 instance Auto Recovery `aws_route53_health_check.route53_health_check`: an HTTP health check for the health of the EC2 instance (Assuming the instance serves HTTP traffic and has a health check)
+`aws_route53_record.route53_record`: a Route53 record point to the EIP attached to the EC2 instnace with healthcheck.

 ### Example
 ```HCL
 module "static-ip-ec2-instances" {